Adolescents

 Though it is possible for teens to have sexual interest specifically in younger children, this is very rare.
 Most teens who engage in problematic sexual behavior towards young children do not report having sexual interest in the other child, but rather were experiencing sexual arousal or curiosity and acted impulsively on someone who was around them.

-Click here to learn more about vulnerabilities and protective factors.
+Click here to learn more about vulnerabilities.

 What Parents Can Do